blockchain-unica/rosetta-smart-contracts/contracts/anonymous_data/README.md

 - **PyTeal/Algorand**:
 - **SmartPy/Tezos**:
 - **Move/Aptos**:
-- **Fe/Ethereum**: since Fe does not support dynamic data structures, I was forced to cap the amount of any data sructure to a fixed amount.
+- **Fe/Ethereum**: since Fe does not support dynamic data structures, the Fe implementation cap the amount of any data sructure to a fixed amount.
 There can only be 100 users storing data, and the stored data has to be a single uint256.
 The hashing process uses the built-in encoding function to combine the user's address with the nonce.